 How to lodge a petition to Council

-Members of the public can seek to inform the Council about their concerns in many ways.
-One method is lodging a petition about a specific issue.
+Members of the public can inform Council about their concerns by lodging a petition.

 The Guidelines for Lodging a Petition provide information about how a petition can be lodged for Council’s consideration.